ComputationalMathPhysics/public-/README.md

 deployment and service objects - use this to create replication sets that sit behind a service

 ## esign-document-service.yaml
-service and pod objects - use this to validate that a pod can be successfully deployed
+service and pod objects - use this to validate that a pod can be successfully deployed with a service